drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 - The **"Generalize"** option produces a summary on the targeted attributes.
 In this case, it illustrates the number of records of **"admitted_covid"** and **"discharged_covid"**.

 ### 5.4 Export
-There is function to extract a visualization from a Lux DataFrame.
+There is function to extract a visualisation from a Lux DataFrame.
 <div align="left"><img src="https://github.com/drshahizan/Python_EDA/assets/121602362/da4f773c-ab90-4fb9-9996-f77929a1cf32" width="900"></div>

 - Select a chart from the Dataframe for export.
 - Click the icon at the top-right of the widget.
 A blue order with a check mark will appear once a chart is selected.
 - Execute the following code to extract the chosen chart.
   <div align="left"><img src="https://github.com/drshahizan/Python_EDA/assets/121602362/653b604d-3111-4264-99c4-ae32f1f82054" width="300"></div>
-- The exported attribute typically stores a list of visualizations generated during the exploration process.
+- The exported attribute typically stores a list of visualisations generated during the exploration process.
-- **[0]** indicates that the first visualization from the list is retrieved.
-Lux stores visualizations as a list, and this indexing selects a specific visualization.
+- **[0]** indicates that the first visualisation from the list is retrieved.
+Lux stores visualisations as a list, and this indexing selects a specific visualisation.
 - This code allows users to access and work with a specific visualisation that was generated.
 It's useful for users to manipulate or analyse a particular visualisation in more detail or incorporate it into a custom analysis or report.
-- The extracted visualization is then assigned to the variable vis.
+- The extracted visualisation is then assigned to the variable vis.
 - Output:
   <div align="left"><img src="https://github.com/drshahizan/Python_EDA/assets/121602362/a1aa4941-0047-4e36-a200-338b4467382c" width="300"></div>